openvnf/kube-vxlan-controller/README.md

 The controller monitors pods using the [Kubernetes API] and could run as a standalone application provided with a desired cluster API access.
 But the most simple way is to run it as a part of the Kubernetes cluster itself, for example as a Kubernetes deployment.
-To deploy it this way execute the following command (from a root folder of this repository copy):
+This repository provides a [Bundle Manifest] to create such a deployment and related workloads:

 ```
-$ kubectl apply -f k8s.yaml
+$ kubectl apply -f kubernetes/bundle.yaml
 ```

 ## Usage